ztolley/family-chat-gpt-web/README.md

 ### Notes on authentication

-Token verification relies on fetching remote JWKS documents from Google and Apple.
+Token verification relies on fetching remote JWKS documents from Google.
 Ensure outbound HTTPS traffic is allowed from the runtime environment so these lookups can succeed.

 ### Build Notes